 Rob feels blessed to share people’s stories.
 He has a knack for anticipating, and capturing moments.
 He credits this to many things including hand/eye coordination skills by beating his babysitters in Pitfall, Space Invaders, Centipede, and other fantastic Atari games.
 He also thinks it has something to do with his skinny chicken legs.
 They are like camouflage.
 People often mistake him for a tripod.

-Rob’s work has earned him eighteen regional Emmy’s, numerous regional Edward R. Murrow awards, two national Edward R. Murrow awards, and in 2016 was awarded the NPPA Ernie Crisp National Photographer of the Year Award.
+Rob’s work has earned him twenty six regional Emmy’s, numerous regional Edward R. Murrow awards, three national Edward R. Murrow awards, and in 2016 was awarded the NPPA Ernie Crisp National Photographer of the Year Award.
 The honor being the ultimate career goal.

 However, his greatest achievement is his family.
-He has been married to the beautiful Brianna for three years and became a father to William in 2015.
+He has been married to the beautiful Brianna for five years and is a proud Dad to his boys William and Jack.

 Oliver “OJ” Janney is the Senior Field Production Supervisor for CNN based in Washington, DC, and a graduate of the 2004 News Video workshop.